 Sorry I’ve been absent for a couple of days, but the projects I’ve been working on are of such awesomeness that I’m sure you’ll forgive me.

 This one I’m SO EXCITED about because it looks fantastic!
-Save for a few small giveaways, you’d probably never guess that my bathroom storage tower was a DIY job.
+Save for a few small giveaways, you’d probably never guess that my bathroom storage tower was a DIY job, it’s too cute so I wanted to share how to make your own!

 First up you need to see the before: